golang/dep/docs/glossary.md

 ### Transitive Dependency

 A project's transitive dependencies are those dependencies that it does not import itself, but are imported by one of its dependencies.

-If each letter in `A -> B -> C -> D` represents a project, then `C` and `D` are  `A`'s transitive dependencies.
+If each letter in `A -> B -> C -> D` represents a distinct project containing only a single package, and `->` indicates an import statement, then  `C` and `D` are  `A`'s transitive dependencies, whereas `B` is a [direct dependency](#transitive-dependency) of `A`.